wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hbase-tutorial-get-started.md

 * [HBase tutorial: Get started using Apache HBase with Hadoop in HDInsight](/documentation/articles/hdinsight-hbase-tutorial-get-started-v1)

-> [AZURE.NOTE] <!-- deleted by customizationThe information in this document is specific to Windows-based HDInsight clusters.
-For information on using Linux-based clusters, see [hdinsight-hbase-tutorial-get-started-linux).-->
+> [AZURE.NOTE] <!-- deleted by customization The information in this document is specific to Windows-based HDInsight clusters.
+For information on using Linux-based clusters, see [hdinsight-hbase-tutorial-get-started-linux.md). -->
 >
 > HBase (version 0.98.0) on Windows-based HDInsight is only available for use with HDInsight 3.1 clusters (based on Apache Hadoop and YARN 2.4.0).
 For version information, see [What's new in the Hadoop cluster versions provided by HDInsight?][hdinsight-versions]